ryanniemeyer/uriz/README.md

 uriz is a simple, non-production example of a URL shortener [Django](https://www.djangoproject.com/) site.
-The purpose of this project is to walk someone through the steps for deploying a simple web app utilizing the following [Amazon Web Services](http://aws.amazon.com/) (AWS) features:
+The purpose of this project is to walk someone through the steps for deploying a simple web app utilizing the following [Amazon Web Services](http://aws.amazon.com/) (AWS):

 * [EC2](http://aws.amazon.com/ec2/) for the web nodes
 * [S3](http://aws.amazon.com/s3/) + [CloudFront](http://aws.amazon.com/cloudfront/) for static content